toddbranch/ECE382/labs/lab4/index.md

 ### B Functionality

 Create a bouncing block!
-This block should move across the screen in no more than 8 pixel jumps.
+This block should move across the screen with no more than 8 pixels per jump.
+It should bounce off the walls appropriately, similar to assignment 6.
+An adequate delay movement should be added between each block movement.
 Your starting position and starting x and y velocities should be initialized in your header, or should be randomly generated.

 ### A Functionality

 Create Pong on your display!
 Create a single paddle that will move up and down on one side of the display, controlled by the up and down buttons.
-Where the block hits the paddle will determine how the block bounces off.
+The block will bounce off the paddle like it bounces off the wall.
 When the block misses hitting the paddle, the game will end.

 ### Bonus Functionality

-Each functionality can be achieved in conjunction with either A or B functionality.
+Each bonus functionality can be achieved in conjunction with either A or B functionality.
 These functionalities must be written in assembly and called by C.  Each is worth 5 points.

 Circle: Instead of a bouncing block, create a bouncing circular ball!